 Another reason your riding mower won’t move forward or reverse is a dead or failing battery.
 The mower’s engine is run by electricity, so a faulty battery means there is not enough power to start the engine.

 Using a weak battery prevents the riding lawnmower from starting.
-We recommend checking the voltage of your riding mower’s battery and replacing it with a new battery if needed, especially if you are preparing your mower for the summer mowing season.
+I recommend checking the voltage of your riding mower’s battery and replacing it with a new battery if needed, especially if you are preparing your mower for the summer mowing season.

 #4: Transmission Failure